ninjanye/SearchExtensions/README.md

 The ability to pass **multiple search terms** to any of the action methods still remains:

     var result = queryableData.Search(x => x.Property1, x => x.Property2)
-							  .StartsWith("abc", "ninja")       // that starts with "abc" OR "ninja" .Containing("xyz", "extensions")  // and contains "mno" OR "search"
+                              // that starts with "abc" OR "ninja" .StartsWith("abc", "ninja")
+                              // and contains "xyz" OR "extensions"
+							  .Containing("xyz", "extensions")

 ##IEnumerable (in memory) Searches